Is a Correction Looming Ahead for ARMOUR Residential REIT Inc. (ARR)

 ARR’s Market Performance

-ARR stocks went down by -3.77% for the week, with a monthly drop of -26.07% and a quarterly performance of -31.40%, while its annual performance rate touched -54.50%.
-The volatility ratio for the week stands at 5.85% while the volatility levels for the past 30 days are set at 7.13% for ARMOUR Residential REIT Inc. The simple moving average for the period of the last 20 days is -7.58% for ARR stocks with a simple moving average of -36.41% for the last 200 days.
+ARR stocks went up by 2.27% for the week, with a monthly drop of -7.98% and a quarterly performance of -32.79%, while its annual performance rate touched -53.82%.
+The volatility ratio for the week stands at 4.19% while the volatility levels for the past 30 days are set at 6.88% for ARMOUR Residential REIT Inc. The simple moving average for the period of the last 20 days is 0.87% for ARR stocks with a simple moving average of -33.85% for the last 200 days.

 Analysts’ Opinion of ARR